MassOS-Linux/MassOS/livecd-data/README.SECUREBOOT.txt

 For official builds of MassOS published by the MassOS developers, this will be the official MassOS signing key, named the following:

-  Official MassOS Secure Boot Key (Daniel Massey)
+  MassOS Project Official SB Signing 2025

 For unofficial builds made and published by others, the key will be their own custom signing key, which will have a different name to the official MassOS key